paramshah10/Berkeley-CS61C/README.md

 # Berkeley - CS 61C
-Repository for Computer Architecture Class at UC Berkeley
+Repository for Computer Architecture Class at UC Berkeley.

 Course Website: https://cs61c.org/

 Course Description: https://www2.eecs.berkeley.edu/Courses/CS61C/

 The goal was to learn the great ideas of computer design and implementation (using C and RISC-V Assembly Language):